dmtrKovalenko/workspace-climate-control/README.md

 ## Adding battery

-For better stability, it is required to install the batter as the CO2 sensor is designed to be always on for better calibration and more stable results.
-Here is a an schema of the battery that might be used:
+For better stability, it is recommended to install the battery as the CO2 sensor is designed to be always on for better calibration and more stable results.
+Any 18650 batter will work fine, I used a very old one from Olympus camera.

+Here is a a schema of the battery connection:

 ### Hardware